 During college he focused on his studies, but this didn't stop him from creating a successful prequel series to The Codex entitled The Heretic, and gaining the option rights to his favorite novel before adapting it as a feature-length screenplay.
 He also spent time teaching himself web design, beginning with a community-based review website called Vox Populi.
 After graduating he developed and coded a number of websites, both personal projects and professional accounts, and began learning the process of video game design, focusing on browser-based strategy games before moving onto Objective-C programming for Mac OS X and iOS.
 He also produced and directed the popular live-action webseries The League of Ordinary Gamers, and wrote a number of feature-length screenplays and television pilot scripts.

-Today, Alexander continues to push his creativity and ambition to their outer limit, advancing on multiple fronts with a series of short films in active development, his first full-length novel nearing completion, and a zombie thriller simulator currently being developed for Mac OS X and iOS platforms.
+Today, Alexander continues to push his creativity and ambition to their outer limit, advancing on multiple fronts with a series of short films in active development, his first full-length novel nearing completion, and numerous apps being developed for Mac OS X and iOS platforms.